Richard Stratton (diplomat): Diplomatic career

 Stratton worked in Rio de Janeiro, Brazil, in 1948.
 He later worked abroad in 1953 with the British Embassy in Tokyo, Japan.
 It was followed by work in Seoul, South Korea; the NATO Defence College in Paris, France; Bonn, Germany; Abidjan, Ivory Coast; and Rawalpindi, Pakistan.
 He was appointed the counsellor and head of chancery to the high commission in Pakistan in 1966.
 Though having no previous experience in the region, according to the Daily Telegraph he was able to quickly adapt to challenging circumstances, including the aftermath of the 1965 Indo-Pakistani war and Pakistan's democratization experiments.

 Stratton served as head of the political department for the United Nations in the Foreign and Commonwealth Office from 1971 to 1972.
 He then worked as an advisor to Hong Kong governor Murray MacLehose from 1972 to 1974.
-In 1974, he was appointed Companion of the Order of St Michael and St George (CMG).
+In the 1974 Birthday Honours, he was appointed Companion of the Order of St Michael and St George (CMG).
 He was named the British Ambassador to Zaire and the Congo in 1974, where his fluent French proved advantageous.
 He added the post of ambassador to Burundi in 1975 and the title of British Ambassador to Rwanda in 1977, before leaving all three of his ambassadorial roles later in 1977.
 He then was the Assistant Under-Secretary for Foreign and Commonwealth Affairs from 1977 to 1980.

 In 1980, Stratton succeeded Harold Smedley as the British High Commissioner to New Zealand and Samoa.
 As high commissioner, Stratton also thus held the role of Governor of Pitcairn.
 In 1982, he visited the Pitcairn Islands and discussed with the Island Council about Pitcairn's future development, which marked the first visit to the islands from the Governor of Pitcairn since 1976.
 He was succeeded as high commissioner and governor of Pitcairn by Terence Daniel O'Leary in 1984.